awsdocs/amazon-ec2-user-guide-windows/doc_source/common-issues.md

 | AWS PV 7\.2\.2 and later | Yes | Detach the root volume, attach it to another instance, and enable DSRM \(as described in this section\)\. |
 | Enhanced Networking | Yes | Detach the root volume, attach it to another instance, and enable DSRM \(as described in this section\)\. |

 For information about how to enable Enhanced Networking, see [Enabling Enhanced Networking on Windows Instances in a VPC](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/enhanced-networking.html)\.
-For more information about upgrading AWS PV drivers, see [Upgrading PV drivers on Windows instances](Upgrading_PV_drivers.md)\.
+For more information about upgrading AWS PV drivers, see [Upgrade PV drivers on Windows instances](Upgrading_PV_drivers.md)\.

 ### Configure an instance to boot into DSRM<a name="configure-boot-dsrm"></a>